From BR Bullpen

 In the Majors

-He made his major league debut with Texas on August 11th, coming in as a pinch runner against the Minnesota Twins, and in his first big league at-bat the next day, he singled off Willie Banks of the Twins.
+He made his major league debut with Texas on August 11, 1992, coming in as a pinch runner against the Minnesota Twins, and in his first big league at-bat the next day, he singled off Willie Banks of the Twins.
 Overall, he played 32 games for Texas that season, hitting .304.
-He is best remembered for an incident that occurred this season on October 4.
-In California, he hit four consecutive foul balls into the same spot of the Angels' dugout against Joe Grahe.
+He is best remembered for an incident that occurred on October 4th.
+Against the California Angels, he hit four consecutive foul balls into the same spot of the Angels' dugout against Joe Grahe.
 This continues to appear in highlight and blooper reels.

 In 1993, he was the Rangers' regular in centerfield, hit .290, and stole 29 bases in 38 attempts.
 He also had 10 triples, which placed him third in the American League in that category, and he finished eighth in Rookie of the Year voting.
 He started up 1994 with a bang, recording the first hit in his team's new home, The Ballpark in Arlington, on April 11th, and overall hit .254 with 18 steals in 20 attempts.
 He also spent 25 games in the minors that year, hitting .283 at Oklahoma City.

 Prior to the 1995 season, Hulse was traded to the Milwaukee Brewers for pitcher Scott Taylor.
-As the fourth outfielder for the club, he hit .251 with 4 triples in 339 at-bats and recordied 15 steals in 18 tries.
-After hitting .222 in 81 games the next year, he suffered a devastating shoulder injury while trying to score in a late-season game against the Rangers.
+As the fourth outfielder for the club, he hit .251 with 4 triples in 339 at-bats and recorded 15 steals in 18 tries.
+After hitting .222 in 81 games in 1996, he suffered a devastating shoulder injury while trying to score in a late-season game against the Rangers.